GeorgeNikou/js-rand/forloop-exo/README.md

-### Simple For Loops exercises in both folders using Javascript
+### Simple For Loop exercises in both folders using Javascript